Tohoku Broadcasting Company: History

+On the occasion of its 10th anniversary, Tohoku Broadcasting adopted a new logo designed by Yusaku Kamekura in 1962.
+The following year, Tohoku Broadcasting donated a fountain to the Sendai City Hall.
+Tohoku Broadcasting decided to build a new headquarters, Tohoku Broadcasting Hall, in Yagiyama in 1961.
+This building has 5 floors and is adjacent to the existing TV headquarters.
+The total floor area is 11,111 square meters.
+It was completed on May 6, 1963.
+Starting from August 1 of the same year, the Northeast Broadcasting Department began to operate in the Tohoku Broadcasting Hall.

 TBC began broadcasting color TV on October 1, 1964, and was the first private TV station in Tohoku to start broadcasting color TV.
 Later, Tohoku Broadcasting realized full-color broadcast of the 1964 Tokyo Olympics.
 In 1967, on the occasion of the 15th anniversary of the launch of the station, Tohoku Broadcasting went to various parts of the West Coast of the United States to collect footage.
 It was the first overseas collection of materials since the launch.
 With the launch of Higashinippon Broadcasting in 1975, Miyagi Prefecture had gained four private television stations.
 In addition, it coincided with the Japanese economy transitioning from a period of rapid growth to a period of stable growth after the first oil crisis.
 TBC therefore faces more intense advertising competition.
 Although Tohoku Broadcasting's turnover continued to grow in the 1970s, its profits continued to decrease from 1973 to 1977.
 In this regard, Tohoku Broadcasting has developed non-advertising revenue by organizing large-scale events and other methods.
-In 1970, Northeast Broadcasting held the TBC Housing Comprehensive Exhibition, covering the field of housing industry.
+In 1970, Tohoku Broadcasting held the TBC Housing Comprehensive Exhibition, covering the field of housing industry.
 From 1976 to 1981, Tohoku Broadcasting ranked first among the four private TV stations in Miyagi Prefecture in all-day and prime-time ratings.
 In 1980, Tohoku Broadcasting began broadcasting stereo TV programs.